Cairi-S/tom-poulson/README.md

     * The Ensembles and Projects page showcases the highly sought after groups the musician is a member of and the unique projects the musician has helped develop.

 Returning Visitor Goals:
-- As a Returning Visitor, I want to easily navigate to the Contact page to enquire about the musicians availability.
+- As a Returning Visitor, I want to easily navigate to the Contact page to enquire about the musician's availability.
     * All pages can navigte to the Contact page quickly and easily either via the navbar or via the contact link further down the page.
-- As a Returning Visitor, I want to find up to date testimonials and reviews of the performers work.
+- As a Returning Visitor, I want to find up to date testimonials and reviews of the performer's work.
     * The Home page has recent reviews of performances from reputable sources.
 Over time these reviews will change to reflect more recent performance reviews.
 - As a Returning Visitor, I want to find links to ensembles and projects that the musician is a part of to see their range.
     * The Ensembles and Projects page has clear promotional imagery of each group or project.
 Each page links externally to that group/projects webpage - these open in a separate tab.